ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 included a "pct" tag and specified all integers from 0 to 100 inclusive as valid values for the tag.
-The intent of the tag was to provide domain owners with a method to gradually change their preferred Domain Owner Assessment Policy (the p= tag) from 'none' to 'quarantine' or from 'quarantine' to 'reject' by requesting the stricter treatment for just a percentage of messages that produced DMARC results of "fail".
+The intent of the tag was to provide domain owners with a method to gradually change their preferred Domain Owner Assessment Policy (the p= tag) from "none" to "quarantine" or from "quarantine" to "reject" by requesting the stricter treatment for just a percentage of messages that produced DMARC results of "fail".